Administrative Regulation 1312.3

 Report of Findings

-The District's decision shall be in writing and shall be sent to the complainant.
+The District's Investigation Report shall be in writing and shall be sent to the complainant.
 (5 CCR 4631)

-In consultation with District legal counsel, information about the relevant part of a decision may be communicated to a victim who is not the complainant and to other parties that may be involved in implementing the decision or affected by the complaint, as long as the privacy of the parties is protected.
+In consultation with District legal counsel, information about the relevant part of an Investigation Report may be communicated to a victim who is not the complainant and to other parties that may be involved in implementing the Investigation Report or affected by the complaint, as long as the privacy of the parties is protected.

-If the complaint involves a limited-English-proficient student or parent/guardian and the student involved attends a school at which 15 percent or more of the students speak a single primary language other than English, then the decision shall also be translated into that language.
-In other all other instances, the District shall ensure meaningful access to all relevant information for parents/guardians with limited English proficiency.
+If the complaint involves a limited-English-proficient student or parent/guardian and the student involved attends a school at which 15 percent or more of the students speak a single primary language other than English, then the Investigation Report shall also be translated into that language.
+In all other instances, the District shall ensure meaningful access to all relevant information for parents/guardians with limited English proficiency.

-For all complaints, the decision shall include: (5 CCR 4631)
+For all complaints, the Investigation Report shall include: (5 CCR 4631)

 - The findings of fact based on the evidence gathered.
 In reaching a factual determination, the following factors may be taken into account: